-Free Trade Agreement Pros and Cons
+Free Trade Agreements with Their Pros and Cons

 Six Advantages and Seven Disadvantages and Their Possible Solutions

 Free trade agreements are designed to increase trade between two countries.
-Increased trade has six main advantages:
+Increased international trade has six main advantages:

 1. Increased economic growth.
 The U.S. Trade Representative Office estimates that NAFTA increased U.S. economic growth by 0.5 percent a year.